 Each external investment manager is appointed to manage a specified target % allocation of total Fund investment assets.
+Actual allocations vary in line with investment performance and cash flows.
+The Fund's rebalancing strategy ensures that allocations do not stray too far from target.
 The breakdown of the Fund's assets by investment manager, mandate type and asset class at end of March 2023 and March 2024 was as follows: